roshancharlie/TATA-Motors-Close-Price-Forecasting/README.md

 ## Feature Engineering
 The following features are engineered in this project:
-- Weekly moving average for the Open Price
+- Weekly moving average for the Closing Price
-- Bollinger Bands for the Open Price
+- Bollinger Bands for the Closing Price

 ## Model Selection and Evaluation
 The following machine learning algorithms are used in this project: